How much does a burial cost?

 Things can get more complicated if you have special religious needs.
 Depending on where you live, you may have to choose a private cemetery if you want the burial to follow the laws of your faith.
 For instance, some council cemeteries have separate areas for Muslim burials, while others don’t.

-A woodland burial aims to be as eco-friendly as possible.
-In a woodland burial, the person who has died is buried in a green space among wildflowers or trees.
+A natural burial aims to be as eco-friendly as possible.
+In a natural burial, the person who has died is buried in a green space among wildflowers or trees.

-So if you like the idea of an affordable, eco-friendly funeral, a woodland burial could be a good option.
-You can read more about woodland burials here.
+So if you like the idea of an affordable, eco-friendly funeral, a natural burial could be a good option.
+You can read more about natural burials here

 Consider a direct burial

 Unattended funerals are becoming more popular.
-Between 2018 and 2022, the number of people choosing a direct cremation rose from 2% to 18% (SunLife).
+Between 2019 and 2023, the number of people choosing a direct cremation rose from 3% to 20% (SunLife 2024).

 This is partly because unattended funerals are so affordable.
 A direct burial costs much less than a funeral with a service – and a direct cremation is even cheaper.